The rank of diluted random graphs: Locally finite graphs and their adjacency operators

-\bp As we will see, the recursion follows from a classical operator version of Schur complement formula (see e.g. Proposition 2.1 in Klein \cite{klein} for a similar argument).
+where $D(\ibf)=\{\jbf\succ\ibf, |\jbf|=|\ibf|+1\}$ denotes the set of immediate children of $\ibf$. \end{proposition} \begin{pf} As we will see, the recursion follows from a classical operator version of the Schur complement formula (see, e.g., Proposition 2.1 in Klein \cite{klein} for a similar argument).
 We write the proof for completeness.
-Define the operator $U$ on $\ell^2(V)$ by its matrix elements:
+Define the operator $U$ on $\ell^2(V)$ by its matrix elements,

-for all $\ibf \in D(\O)$, and $\langle Ue_\jbf,e_\kbf\rangle=0$ otherwise.
+for all $\ibf\in D(\OO)$, and $\langle Ue_\jbf,e_\kbf\rangle=0$ otherwise.
 We then have the following decomposition: